dfelinto/blender-manual/manual/interface/window_system.rst

 - **3D Transform Manipulator** : Is a visual aid in transforming objects (grab/move, rotate and scale).
 Objects can also be transformed using the keyboard shortcuts: (:kbd:`G` / :kbd:`R` / :kbd:`S`); :kbd:`ctrl-Space` will toggle the manipulator visibility.

 - **Cube Mesh** : By default, a new installation of Blender will always start with a Cube :guilabel:`Mesh` sitting in the center of Global 3D space (in the picture above, it has been moved).
-After a while, you will most likely want to change the "Default" settings; this is done by :doc:`configuring Blender <preferences>` as you would want it on startup and then saving it as the "Default" using :kbd:`ctrl-U` (:guilabel:`Save Default Settings`).
+After a while, you will most likely want to change the "Default" settings; this is done by :doc:`configuring Blender </preferences>` as you would want it on startup and then saving it as the "Default" using :kbd:`ctrl-U` (:guilabel:`Save Default Settings`).

 .. figure:: /images/Icon-library_3D-Window_light-lamp.jpg